Keep Up With McLean!

 “Under Scott’s extraordinary leadership, McLean has improved the lives of patients and families affected by mental illness around the globe,” said Carol Vallone, chair of the McLean Hospital Board of Trustees.
 “Scott is a gifted mental health clinician, researcher, teacher, and advocate, and McLean is privileged to have him as its president.
 He personifies the very values on which the NAM was founded and, like all esteemed members, will add great value to the academy.”

-Anne Klibanski, MD, president and chief executive officer of Partners HealthCare noted Rauch’s commitment to patients and families.
+Anne Klibanski, MD, president and chief executive officer of Mass General Brigham noted Rauch’s commitment to patients and families.

 “This honor is a fitting tribute to Scott and the many decades of work he has dedicated to improving the lives of patients and to advancing the field of psychiatry,” said Klibanski.
 “Scott’s work has undoubtedly enhanced the quality of life for countless patients and families.”